walkabilly/promotion_tenure/teaching.md

 |15 |  I think this course was perfect.
 I appreciated the instructor of this course. |
 |15 |  This course has already undergone a huge improvement from F2016 and W2017 semesters.
 Keep it up!|

+## <span style="color:#81112c">Feedback from Lab Members</span>

+__1. How was your overall experience working in the lab?__

+* Very positive and productive.
+* It was great!
+I have learned a lot about how a research is defined, designed and implemented in a respectful, friendly and collaborative environment
+* A very lovely experience
+* Totally satisfying.

+__2. How did your fellow lab members make you feel/how did you feel in the lab environment (approachable?
+Comfortable to talk to?
+Easy to work with?)__

+* No problems, everyone was kind and easy to talk to.
+* The more people are exposed to lab atmosphere the more they understand the harmony and the dynamics of the lab which will end up making them more approachable.
+This was not the case for some members
+* Very approachable whenever I need help/advise/info; everyone in the lab is easygoing and it is absolutely a pleasure to work with the lab members
+* Easy to work with

+__3. What is the most valuable thing you learned?__

+* Learned a great deal about programming and GIS, very helpful for the projects in the lab and my current work.
+* Being a team player
+* Collaboration and coordination
+* Respect and team work.

+__4. What else did you learn?__

+* Working with covifence was an additional skill that was super helpful for projects after I left the lab, and exploring the built environment literature gave me the ability to discuss projects that fall outside my primary interests in a number of conference settings.
+* How to be a good listener
+* Sleep behavior and health data

+__5. How do you think your work/experience in the lab could have been different?__

+* My work was very independently led, I was comfortable with that approach and enjoyed my time but I can understand if others would be interested in more structure and guidance during the early stages of a project.
+Of course, this may have been a function of my role, this may not be a generalizable observation.
+* If there were more fun and outdoorsy activities, say once a month, it would help and motivate lab members be even more productive
+* Be more focused on one project only at the same time
+* if worked in a group of at least three people.

+__6. What would you like to learn that you didn’t get to?__

+* The project and skill development I experienced were very fulfilling, my only wish is that I was able to generate a concrete deliverable during/following my time in the lab.
+That being said, my time was short, so this may not have been feasible.
+* I guess I have learned so many new things which I cannot think of anything
+* Understand more about health data and their analysis

+__7. Is there anything else about your experiences that you would like to share?__

+* It was a wonderful opportunity to work in the BEAP lab and I will always be grateful for the experience.
+All the best in the future!
+* You are awesome!
+* I really enjoyed working there.